The Amazing Race 3: Reception

 The Amazing Race 3 received positive reviews.
-Linda Holmes of Television Without Pity wrote that this season was good, but was not satisfied by the ending.
+Linda Holmes of Television Without Pity wrote that this season was good, but that she was not satisfied with the ending.
 Dalton Ross of Entertainment Weekly praised the unpredictability of this season, writing that "you never truly know what's going to happen."
 In 2016, this season was ranked 2nd out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
 Kareem Gantt of Screen Rant wrote that this season "thrives on team chemistry to hook a viewer in and did this cast lock in their viewers.
-The locations were also fantastic and the suspense was at the perfect pitch."
-In 2021, Jane Andrews of Gossip Cop ranked this season as the show's 6th best season.
-In 2023, Rhenn Taguiam of Game Rant ranked this season as the 11th best season.
-In 2024, Taguiam's ranking was updated with this season becoming the fifth-best season.
+The locations were also fantastic, and the suspense was at the perfect pitch."
+In 2021, Jane Andrews of Gossip Cop ranked this season as the show's 6th-best season.
+In 2023, Rhenn Taguiam of Game Rant ranked this season as the 11th-best season.
+In 2024, Taguiam's ranking was updated, with this season becoming the fifth-best season.

 While reviews for this season were positive, reactions to Flo Pesenti co-winning this season were largely negative.
 Andy Dehnart of reality blurred was negative towards the win due to Flo "threatening to quit the race repeatedly and shrieking more than a banshee with its leg stuck in a trap".
 Television Without Pity co-creator Tara Ariano called Flo "malingering".
 John Crook of the Los Angeles Times called Flo "spoiled" and "petulant".

 In 2003, this season of The Amazing Race won the inaugural Primetime Emmy Award for Outstanding Reality Competition Program.